csnazell/plant-model/docs/models/environment/environment-model.md

 #### \#4: Create New Model

 ##### Model Data
-Add fields to our a new struct to hold all the data the model needs to calculate the state of a given time point.
-We can copy a lot of this from the existing __Environment.ConstantModel__ and adjust to suit the needs of this model.
+For this custom model we will vary the temperature linearly from a configured minimum to a configured maximum during the light hours and then reduce the temperature to the minimum during the dark.
+To do this we need to add fields to our a new struct to hold all the data the model needs to calculate the state of a given time point.
+We can copy a lot of this from the existing __Environment.ConstantModel__.
 Similarly we can draw heavily on the constructor that creates an instance of __Environment.ConstantModel__ for our own.

 ```julia
 struct ExperimentalEnv <: Environment.Model